 What is the Climate Action Incentive?
 Here’s how it affects your taxes.

-You may have heard that as part of the Government of Canada’s climate change plan residents of New Brunswick, Ontario, Manitoba and Saskatchewan will receive a new tax credit called the Climate Action Incentive when they file their 2018 tax return in early 2019 -an effort to protect the environment, grow the economy and increase your refund (yay)!
+You may have heard that as part of the Government of Canada’s climate change plan residents of Alberta, Ontario, Manitoba and Saskatchewan will receive a tax credit called the Climate Action Incentive when they file their 2019 tax return in early 2020 -an effort to protect the environment, grow the economy and increase your refund (yay)!

 If you live in one of these provinces you will be charged a federal carbon tax beginning in April 2019 – it’s called a “fuel charge.”
 Rather than the fuel charge coming to you in the form of a bill, it will instead be added to the cost of your gas when you fill up at the pumps or added to your home heating bills.
 The idea is that a price on pollution gives people the incentive to make cleaner choices and encourages businesses to find clean solutions – which benefits us all as it protects the environment and helps to grow the economy.

 However, don’t let the idea of extra expenses make you nervous.
 The goal of the Climate Action Incentive exists to offset the cost of the fuel charge and put some money back in your pocket.

 Now, we know you may be thinking: what does this really mean when it comes to my tax return?
 We’re not ones to leave you hanging, so we’ve broken down everything you can expect from the Climate Action Incentive below.

 Ok, so how do I get this Climate Action Incentive?